Sketch Corp. was recently engaged by a fabulous new client who sadly has had a shocking website design experience with another marketing agency.

 Over the years, we’ve been surprised to learn how many supposedly ‘full-service’ marketing agencies ask clients to provide their own website copy.
 Guidance, yes – but fully developed, web-appropriate copy?
 This should not fall to clients who do not have a copywriting/digital marketing background.

-While it’s totally reasonably to provide subject matter intel and insights via a website copy brief, we do not expect clients to create and edit their website copy.
+While it’s totally reasonable to provide subject matter intel and insights via a website copy brief, we do not expect clients to create and edit their website copy.

 Creating effective website copy is a niche discipline.
 Essentially, it must work with your website design.
 Copy can inform design and vice-versa.
 Neither can be created in silo.
 Tweaks to copy and design are regularly made along the way to get the best out of both.